Itheum/architecture-diagrams/whitepaper.md

 # Market Landscape & Adoption Strategy <a name="intro-2"></a>
-The "personal data soverignty" market landscape is growing rapidly with many tranditional web2 enterprises and blockchain tech stack based web3 companies laucnhing and providing soltuions to meet the growing global demand for data platforms that empower the "data creator" and enable better regulation of personal data.
+The "personal data sovereignty" market landscape is growing rapidly with many traditional web2 enterprises and blockchain tech stack based web3 companies launching and providing solutions to meet the growing global demand for data platforms that empower the "data creator" and enable better regulation of personal data.

 ## Key web2 and web 3 Competitors <a name="intro-2"></a>
-In the web2 space there are highly innovative companies like [digi.me](foo) and [Solid](foo) (a company founded Sir Tim Burnes Lee - the inventor of the internet) and in the web3 space; we have platforms like Ocean Protocol, Streamr and Fractal along with newer platforms like Cirus and Swash.
+In the web2 space there are highly innovative companies like [digi.me](https://digi.me/) and [Solid](https://solidproject.org/) (a company founded Sir Tim Berners Lee - the inventor of the internet) and in the web3 space; we have platforms like Ocean Protocol, Streamr and Fractal along with newer platforms like Cirus Foundation and Swash.
 The growth in this space signals the growing need for platforms like Itheum - which aim to underpin the data tech infrastructure needed for future growth in the data sharing space.

 ## What Makes us different <a name="intro-2"></a>